The Bullwhip Effect: Why You're Losing Money on Your Ecom Store and How to Stop It

 The Fix: Continuous Monitoring Using Web Scraping

-The only way to stop the bullwhip effect is to move from lagging reports to real-time, continuous demand sensing.
+The solution to the bullwhip effect is real-time demand sensing.

 Competitor stock and price trends